hzget/hzget.github.io/ml_tech/ml_tech.md

 * data (the examples)
 * algorithms (how to learn rules)

-There're challenges to handle these data and algorithms.
-Most work of ML project is to resolve these challenges: bad data, bad algorithms, trade-off of algorithms, performance, and so on.
+Most works of ML project are to resolve challenges of them: bad data, bad algorithms, trade-off of algorithms, performance, and so on.

 ### bad data